JayTwoLab/SetRoutePriotity/README.md

 # SetRoutePriotity

 - Set Route Priotity on Windows
-- You can select IPv4 address on your netwotk card.
+- You can select IPv4 address on your netwotk card for choosing metric reouter.

 ## Tested Environment